Search for Docker and install the Docker Integration plugin by using the context menu.

 Launching default docker machine and getting necessary parameters

-- Open the Docker Quickstart Terminal application (for Linux you need to use a standard terminal executing sudo docker run hello-world command)
+- Open the Docker Quickstart Terminal application (for Linux you need to use a standard terminal executing executing a sudo docker run hello-world command)

 - Docker will launch a default VM providing output in the console: